ScootKit/CustomDCBot/README.md

 * `config-example-files` (optional, seriously leave this out when you don't have config files): Array of [config-files](#example-config-file) inside your module directory.
 * `tags` (optional): Array of tags.
+* `fa-icon`: Used for matching of icons in our dashboard.
+We will fill this out for you, please do not set this field.

 #### Interaction-Command